-EPA has created annual average concentrations for year 2014 using data in the Air Toxics Archive Phase12 (https://www3.epa.gov/ttnamti1/toxdat.html#data).
-These data primarily come from AQS; however, they may also come directly from special studies that may not have been included in AQS.
-In addition, these data have been converted to micrograms per cubic meter ($\mu g/m^3$) from the unit they were originally reported in (typically parts per billion) using local meteorological data where available or standard conditions otherwise.
-To create annual averages, EPA used the following procedures:
+EPA has created annual average concentrations for year 2017 using data in the Ambient Monitoring Archive for HAPs.
+These data primarily come from AQS; however, they also come from special studies and various other networks that may not have been included in AQS.
+All annual averages are in units of micrograms per cubic meter (μ g/m3) using local meteorological data where available or standard conditions otherwise.
+An annual average is created for each unique pollutant/monitoring site/sampling duration used the following procedures: